-The anaerobic decomposition of the primary and secondary sludge takes place in the three digesters.
-In one of the digesters, anaerobic decomposition of the hygienised liquid waste takes place.
-The total volume of the digesters is seven thousand two hundred cubic metres.
+The anaerobic decomposition of the primary and secondary sludge takes place in three digesters, while the anaerobic decomposition of the hygienised liquid waste takes place in one digester.
+The total volume of the digesters is 7,200 hundred cubic metres.

-Over a period of thirty days, at a temperature of approximately thirty-nine degrees Celsius, anaerobic conversion of the organic matter to biogas takes place.
-The first stage involves acid hydrolysis, where organic matter decomposes into short-chain fatty acids.
-The methanogenic phase then follows in which methanogenic bacteria convert the fatty acids into biogas.
+In the digesters, the anaerobic conversion of organic matter to biogas takes place over a period of 30 days at a temperature of approximately 39 degrees Celsius.
+The first stage involves acid hydrolysis, during which organic matter decomposes into short-chain fatty acids.
+Then follows the methanogenic phase in which methanogenic bacteria convert the fatty acids into biogas.

-The biogas is stored in the gas storage tank, while the digested sludge undergoes mechanically thickening on a centrifuge until the content of dry matter reaches approximately thirty percent.
-Thickened sludge is stored at the disposal site ready for final disposal.
-Pumps then transfer the centrate to a storage tank where it undergoes deammonification.
+The resulting biogas is stored in the gasholder while the digested sludge undergoes mechanical thickening in a centrifuge until the content of dry matter reaches approximately 30 percent.
+The thickened sludge is stored at the disposal site ready for final disposal.
+The water or centrate, the product of centrifugation, is then pumped into a storage tank where it undergoes deammonification.

-BIOGAS is mixture of approximately sixty-five percent of methane, thirty-four percent of carbon dioxide and one percent of other gases.
-After digestion, the Biogas passes from the gas storage tank through a column containing activated carbon, which removes impurities such as organic silicon compounds, solvents and sulphide to a generator to produce electricity.
-The electrical energy produced covers over ninety percent of the treatment plant's energy needs as well as providing all the heat energy required by the treatment processes.
+BIOGAS is a mixture of approximately 65 percent of methane, 34 percent of carbon dioxide and 1 percent of other gases.
+After digestion, the biogas passes from the gasholder through a column containing activated carbon, which removes impurities, such as organic silicon compounds, solvents and sulphide.
+The biogas is used to fuel biogas engines to produce electricity.
+The electrical energy produced covers over 90 percent of the treatment plant's energy needs and provides all the heat energy required by the wastewater treatment processes.
 Any excess electricity produced goes back into the electrical grid, while flares dispose of any excess biogas.